gryphonshafer/Bible-OBML/README.md

 ## smartify, desmartify

-The intent of OBML is to store ASCII text files.
+The intent of OBML is to store simple text files that you can use a basic text editor on.
 Some people prefer viewing content with so-called "smart" quotes in appropriate places.
 It is entirely possible to parse and render OBML as UTF8 that includes these so-called "smart" quotes.
 However, in the typical case of pure ASCII, you may want to add or remove so-called "smart" quotes.
 Here's how:

     my $content_with_smart_quotes    = $self->smartify($content);
     my $content_without_smart_quotes = $self->desmartify($smart_content);